A glass plate with 5 thumbprint cookies with jam in the middle.

 Freezing baked thumbprint cookies

 This might seem a little bit tricky, since the cookies are filled with jam, but totally doable.
 (I have some in my freezer right now!)
-To freeze thumbprint or thimble cookies:
+To freeze thumbprint cookies:

 • After the cookies are baked and filled, cool them to room temperature.